 - In the event that the student and the instructor do not confer, or the matter cannot be resolved through discussion, an Ad Hoc nursing faculty committee will be convened by the director.
 The assistant director of SJC Brooklyn and SJC Long Island will chair this Ad Hoc committee.
 In the event that the assistant director is the instructor for the course grade in question, the assistant director on the opposite campus will assume chairmanship of the committee.

 - The student will submit the appeal in writing to the Ad Hoc faculty committee within seven (7) days subsequent to the meeting with the instructor.
 All relevant materials should be submitted at this time.

 - The Ad Hoc faculty committee will obtain all tests, papers, grade breakdowns, preceptor evaluations (if applicable) the course outline and all other relevant course materials.

 - The Ad Hoc faculty committee will review all submitted materials and consult with the faculty member and preceptor (if applicable).
 A change in or retention of the grade will be the responsibility of the faculty member.
 The student will be contacted at the completion of this process.

-- If the student disagrees with the decision reached by the Director, the student may appeal, in writing, the decision of the Director to the Dean of the School of Professional and Graduate Studies within 7 (seven) days of the Directors decision.
-The Dean or his designee will meet with the student.
-If the student disagrees with the decision reached by the Dean, the student may appeal to the Provost.
-The Provost’s decision will be final.
+- If the student disagrees with the decision reached by the director, the student may appeal, in writing, the decision of the director to the executive dean within 7 (seven) days of the director's decision.
+The executive dean or his designee will meet with the student.
+If the student disagrees with the decision reached by the executive dean, the student may appeal to the provost.
+The provost’s decision will be final.